-1899 Noël Coward is born today.
-He authored plays such as Hay Fever, Design for Living and Private Lives, many of which he performed in; scripts for the films Brief Encounter and This Happy Breed, and more than 500 songs, including "Mad Dogs and Englishmen."
-Coward made his Broadway debut in 1925 in his own The Vortex.
-A first-time Broadway mounting of Waiting in the Wings marked the 100 year anniversary of Coward's birth when it opened at the Walter Kerr Theatre, Dec.
-16, 1999.
+1899 Noël Coward is born.
+He authors plays such as Hay Fever, Design for Living, and Private Lives, scripts for the films Brief Encounter and This Happy Breed, and more than 500 songs, including "Mad Dogs and Englishmen."
+Coward makes his Broadway debut in 1925 in his own The Vortex.
+A first-time Broadway mounting of Waiting in the Wings marks the 100 year anniversary of Coward's birth when it opens at the Walter Kerr Theatre, December 16, 1999.

 1954 Agatha Christie returns to Broadway with her third, and most successful, thriller: Witness for the Prosecution, about an attorney who has survived a near-fatal heart attack only to take on a murder case that turns up the pressure when his client's wife becomes a witness against him.
 It runs 645 performances at Henry Miller's Theatre.
 Francis L. Sullivan plays the stressed-out attorney.

 1959 When a deceased womanizer comes back to life in the body of Lauren Bacall, co-star Sydney Chaplin says Goodbye, Charlie.
-Written and directed by George Axelrod, this comedy runs for 109 performances at the Lyceum Theatre.
+Written and directed by George Axelrod, the comedy runs for 109 performances at the Lyceum Theatre.

 1960 Lucille Ball drills for oil in Wildcat at the Alvin Theatre.
-Michael Kidd hat-tricks by producing, directing and choreographing this N. Richard Nash (book), Cy Coleman (in his Broadway debut) and Carolyn Leigh (music and lyrics) tuner.
-Lucy leaves after 171 performances and the show will close.
+Michael Kidd hat-tricks by producing, directing, and choreographing the N. Richard Nash (book), Cy Coleman (in his Broadway debut), and Carolyn Leigh (music and lyrics) tuner.
+Lucy leaves after 171 performances and the show closes.

 1987 Broadway Cares/Equity Fights AIDS, a program designed to help fight the threat of the AIDS virus, is launched on this day.

 1999 Noël Coward's Waiting in the Wings gets its posthumous Broadway debut, with a cast of great doyennes, including Rosemary Harris, Lauren Bacall, Dana Ivey, Elizabeth Wilson, and many more.
 Sadly, it's also the last of more than 100 Broadway shows produced by titan Alexander H. Cohen, who dies the following April while the show is still running.
 It ends up playing 183 performances.